rgylling/styleguide-and-css-standards/README.md

 CSS
 ============

-Begin every new major section of a CSS project with a title:

 ### Titling

 Each section should have a corresponding section title which is prefixed with a hash (#) symbol to make searching for a specific section easier.
 This practice also goes for file seperated sections where the section title would be at the top of each section file.